Circular Cities – Colombia, Bolivia

 Green cities

-According to the UN, one of the four main problems standing in the way of achieving the Sustainable Development Goals (SDGs) is the growing mountains of waste.
-A World Bank study has shown that waste management currently accounts for about 1.6 billion tons of climate-damaging greenhouse gases - around five percent of global greenhouse gas emissions.
-Without improvement measures, these emissions could grow to a staggering 2.6 gigatons by 2050.
+According to the UN, one of the four main problems standing in the way of achieving the Sustainable Development Goals (SDGs) is the growing amount of waste.
+A Word Bank study has shown that waste management currently accounts for about 1.6 billion tons of climate-damaging greenhouse gases.
+Without improvement measures, these numbers are expected to increase even further.
+But ‘recicladores’ all around Colombia are trying to make a difference.
+Swisscontact works with public and private partners to improve the working conditions of these informal waste pickers.